wesslen/spacy-ecfr-ner/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: NER on ECFR Banking Regulation in a new pipeline (Named Entity Recognition)
+# 🪐 spaCy Project: NER Citations of ECFR Banking Regulation in a spaCy pipeline.

 Custom NER project for spaCy v3 adapted from the spaCy v3 [`ner_demo`](https://github.com/explosion/projects/tree/9d5fce5f95ddf5f35c3370b2074b25e995525f51/pipelines/ner_demo) example script for creating an NER component in a new pipeline.